HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/collecting_bananas/README.md

 # Collecting Bananas

-In this subproject, an agent is trained collect bananas in a large, square world by using __Deep-Q-Learning__.
+In this subproject, an agent is trained to collect bananas in a large, square world by using __Deep-Q-Learning__.
 <br>
 ![Trained Agent](images/collecting_bananas.gif)